32 Best Things to Do in Slovenia: Local Tips + Hidden Gems (2026)

 It is fair to say that Lake Bled is not a secret.
 In fact, I would hazard a guess that 99% of visitors come to Lake Bled since it is without a doubt Slovenia’s most famous landmark.
 I would typically shy away from such places, however, there is a reason it is so famous; it is stunning!
 The postcard-worthy church sits on its own islet in the centre of the blue-green lake, overlooked by the medieval castle perched on the cliffs and surrounded by the ragged peaks of the Julian Alps.
 It truly is a fairy-tale setting.

-The town of Bled is rather touristy and somewhat overpriced, but despite all that, it still deserves a visit.
-We actually used Bled as a base and stayed just a couple of minutes’ walk away from town in a lovely Airbnb, which was very reasonably priced.
+We actually used Bled as a base and stayed just a couple of minutes’ walk away from town in a lovely apartment, which was very reasonably priced.
 So not only was it perfect for exploring Lake Bled, but it was also a great base from which to explore further afield.

 There is plenty to do in Bled, and it involves being outdoors and active in true Slovenian fashion!
 Here are our favourite activities to do in Lake Bled: